Laura E. Raffals, M.D., and David A. Katzka, M.D.

-Thank you for your interest in the Gastroenterology Fellowship at Mayo Clinic in Rochester.
+Thank you for your interest in the Gastroenterology Fellowship at Mayo Clinic in Rochester, Minn.
 We offer an experience designed to provide the best educational and experiential elements necessary for you to become a fully trained consultative gastroenterologist.

 Our program offers two distinct tracks: a three-year Clinical Scholar Track and a three-and-a-half-year National Institutes of Health-sponsored track.
 Both tracks can be tailored to meet your specific interests and needs.
 Fellowships can also be tailored to allow fellows to complete a master's degree or certificate program in clinical and translational science.
 It is our goal to train the leaders in gastroenterology and hepatology for all generations of physicians to come.

 At Mayo Clinic, we are at the forefront of patient care and scientific discovery.
 Mayo Clinic has leading-edge practice facilities, which include state-of-the-art gastroenterology endoscopy procedure rooms, inpatient and outpatient facilities, and a "filmless" radiology system that utilizes digitized imaging for procedures.
 You will use some of the most advanced diagnostic and therapeutic tools available anywhere in the world.